What Are Grounds for Divorce?

-The definition of this term is outlined by the federal Divorce Act, which states that a breakdown of marriage is deemed to have occurred only if
+The definition of this term is outlined by the federal Divorce Act, which states that a breakdown of marriage is deemed to have occurred only if:

-the spouses have lived separately and apart for at least one year prior to the divorce proceeding; OR
+- The spouses have lived separately and apart for at least one year prior to the divorce proceeding; OR

-one spouse has committed adultery or has inflicted physical or mental cruelty on the other person to the point where their continued cohabitation is intolerable.
+- One spouse has committed adultery or has inflicted physical or mental cruelty on the other person to the point where their continued cohabitation is intolerable.

-have been separated for at least one year at the time the proceeding is finalized.
+It’s important to note that to meet the one-year separation guideline, the partners must have been living separately and apart when the divorce proceeding was commenced; and have been separated for at least one year at the time the proceeding is finalized.